jonlpersson/ed-latimore/site/_posts/2023-04-13-pimsleur-vs-duolingo-review.md

 ---
 date: 2023-04-13 09:10:00 -0500
 article_type: Article
-title: "Pimsleur vs Duolingo: Choosing the best language learning app"
+title: 'Pimsleur vs Duolingo: Choosing the best language learning app'
 permalink: /pimsleur-vs-duolingo-review/
 tags:
   - learning-skills
 categories:
-  - learning-skills
 description: >-
   Pimsleur and Duolingo are two popular language-learning apps to help you learn a new language.
 This guide will help you decide which app will work best for you.
 image: /assets/images/thumbnails/pimsleur-vs-duolingo-logo.jpg
 ---
 Learning a new language is one of the [best hobbies](https://edlatimore.com/best-manly-hobbies/) you can pick up to expand your worldview and open you up to a host of new experiences.
 If you also enjoy traveling, learning to speak the native language will unlock more opportunities to make the most of your trips and meet interesting people.

 If you’re a native English speaker, learning a foreign language like French, German, or Spanish also won’t take much time to learn if taken seriously.
 Learning a language has also become much easier (and cheaper) with the help of technology in the form of language-learning software.
 Some of the most well-known brands are Rosetta Stone, Babbel, Pimsleur, and Duolingo.